Omosola1/CAPSTONE_PROJECT2/README.md

  a. **For Data Cleaning**

-   The Capstone Sale Data Contains '50,000' raw data, how we were left witn '9921' dataset after cleaning the data by removing the duplicates.
+   The Capstone Customer Data Contains '--' raw data, how we were left witn '--' dataset after cleaning the data by removing the duplicates.

  b. **For Analysis**

    In order to give a proper data analysis of the information gotten from the dataset we explore it through:
-   - By creating a New column for '**Total Sales**'.
-The new colomn is gotten calculated by multipy **'Quantity'** by **'Unit Price'** (UnitPrice*Quantity).
+   - By creating a New column for '**SubscriptionDuration**'.
+The new colomn is calculated by Subtracting **SubscriptionStart** from **'SubscriptionEnd'** (UnitPrice*Quantity).
-   - Average Sales per Product was calculated using '**Averageif**'.
+   - Average  SubscriptionDuration was calculated using '**Averageif**'.
-   - Total Revenue by Region was calculated using '**Sumif**'.
+   - Most Popular Subscription was calculated using '**Countif**'.

  c. **For data Visualization**
-   - Pivot table is  use to summarize 'Total sales by product', 'Total sales by region', 'Total sales by month', 'Quantity by region', 'Quantity by product' and 'Total number of product sold'.
+   - Pivot table is  use to summarize 'SubscriptionType by Revenue', 'SubscriptionType by Count of Revenue', 'SubscriptionType by SubscriptionDuration', 'SubscriptionStart by SubscriptionDuration', '*Cancelled by Revenue'  'SubscriptionEnd Month by Revenue' and 'Average Revenue per SubscriptionType'.

      [LITA PROJECT1 PIVOT.xlsx](https://github.com/user-attachments/files/17630780/LITA.PROJECT1.PIVOT.xlsx)